Michaelyya/Michaelyya/README.md

-# Hello
+# Hello👋

-Here is Michael! 👋
+Here is Michael!

 I am an undergraduate student at McGill University, major in Computer Science degree, I will be graduated in 2026! 🧑‍🎓